-Collision coverage on your car insurance policy will repair damages to your vehicle when something collides with your vehicle.
+Collision coverage on your car insurance policy will repair damages to your vehicle, or refund you for the actual cash value of your car if it is totaled when you collide with something while driving your vehicle.
+That something could be either another car or an inanimate object like a fence or telephone pole.
 In most states, the coverage only applies when you are at-fault in an accident or do not know who caused the damage created by another vehicle.
 Collision coverage covers your vehicle only, not anyone else's.

 What Qualifies as a Collision?

-If your vehicle is in an accident with another vehicle, you are in a collision.
-Collision coverage will apply to at least one of the vehicles involved.
-If collision coverage was not selected by the at-fault driver, he or she will not have coverage to repair their vehicle.
+- Car Crash If your vehicle is in an accident with another car, you are in a collision.
+Collision coverage will apply to at least one of the cars involved.
+If the at-fault driver did not select collision coverage, he or she will not have coverage to repair their vehicle.

-Because potholes are oftentimes avoidable, insurance carriers treat pothole damage as a collision.
-Collision coverage must be selected in order for repairs to the vehicle to be covered.
+- Pot Hole Because running over a pothole is frequently avoidable.
+Insurance carriers treat pothole damage as a collision.
+Collision coverage must be selected for repairs to the vehicle to be covered.

-Hitting a tree can do severe damage to a vehicle.
-It makes a difference how the damage occurred.
+- Tree Hitting a tree can do severe damage to a vehicle.
+It makes a difference in how the damage occurred.
 A falling tree is considered a comprehensive claim.
-Hitting a standing tree or even a tree which fell prior to you hitting it is considered a collision.
+Hitting a standing tree or even a tree which fell prior to you hitting it is regarded as a collision.

-Sometimes landing in a ditch can cause considerable damage to your vehicle.
-Earth being shoved up into the undercarriage of your vehicle can quickly require a trip to a mechanic.
+- Ditch Sometimes landing in a trench can cause considerable damage to your vehicle.
+Earth being shoved up into the undercarriage of your car can quickly require a trip to a mechanic.
 Rolled vehicles even more so.
-Physical damage all over the vehicle not from a comprehensive coverage peril will always be covered under the collision coverage.
+Physical damage all over the car not from a comprehensive coverage peril will always be covered under the collision coverage.

 Assuming you have collision coverage, the insurance company has two options for making you whole again.
-Your vehicle will either be repaired or the actual cash value of your vehicle will be paid out in the case of a total loss.
+Your vehicle will be repaired, or the actual cash value of your car will be paid out in the case of a total loss.

 What to expect with repairs:

 - Aftermarket parts or used parts will be used to repair your vehicle.
-In order to get OEM parts, you will of had to of selected an additional endorsement to your policy, which only some insurance carriers offer.
+To get OEM parts, you will of had to of selected an additional endorsement to your policy, which only some insurance carriers offer.